Our Continuous Integration (CI) setup performs periodic builds from the

 test-remote suite of tests, a document dedicated to this test suite.

-For controller development it can be helpful to create an Opstrace cluster and have the controller running on your local machine.
+For controller development it can be helpful to create an Opstrace instance and have the controller running on your local machine.
 This allows much faster turnaround when working on the controller locally, since you can avoid needing to build and upload the controller docker image with every change.

 - Use the

---hold-controllerargument upon cluster creation:
+--hold-controllerargument upon instance creation:

 opstrace create ... [cluster-name] --hold-controller